 Follow the guidance contained in TR 24772-1 clause 6.15.5.

+Use defensive programming techniques to check whether an operation will overflow or underflow the receiving data type.
+For example

-Check that the result of an operation on an integer value will not cause wrapping, unless it can be shown that wrapping cannot occur.
+Check that an operation on an integer value will not cause wrapping, unless it can be shown that wrapping cannot occur.
 Any of the following operators have the potential to wrap:

 a + b a – b a * b a++ ++a a-- --a